Debit vs Credit Accounting: An Overview of Debits And Credits

 We mentioned that debits and credits increase or decrease certain accounts correspondingly.
 So, let’s look at those in more detail to get a better grip of how double-entry accounting works.

 In accounting, an account refers to a specific asset, liability, equity, revenue, or expense.
 Different types of accounts are used to categorize and track financial activities.
-The accounting equation, Assets = Liabilities + Equity, illustrates the relationship between these elements.
+The equation, Assets = Liabilities + Equity, illustrates the relationship between these elements.
 When one side changes, the other side also adjusts accordingly.

 Debit vs credit accounting: accounting equation